nparikh at unc.edu

 natparikh at fas.harvard.edu

 I teach my courses with a cognitive neuroscience lens.
 However, I enjoy teaching classes with broad appeal in psychology.
-In the past two years, I have taught courses on the Psychology of Music, Programming for Psychologists, and Psychology of Imagination, and I am co-developing a course on Pandemics and Mental Health for this coming spring.
+In the past two years, I have taught courses on the Psychology of Music, Programming for Psychologists, and Psychology of Imagination, and I am co-teaching a course on Pandemics and Mental Health for this spring.

 I received my PhD from Duke University in Psychology and Neuroscience with a focus in Cognitive Neuroscience.
 In collaboration with Dr. Kevin LaBar and Dr. Felipe De Brigard, my research and dissertation focused on using imagination to alter our negative responses to memories.

 I received my B.S. at Harvey Mudd College in Mathematical and Computational Biology.
 Throughout my undergraduate education, I worked with Dr. Catherine L. Reed at Claremont McKenna College on the interplay of attention and body positioning.

 From these experiences, I developed a passion for teaching and learning, and I am excited to apply my extensive experience in Psychology & Neuroscience education as a faculty member at UNC.